diegofernandezfontana/stuart-challenge/README.md

 $ pnpm run start:prod
 ```

-## Test

-Manual testing:
+## Manual check

-RESTfull
-If the app is running, you can hit the endpoint:
+### - REST API

+Start the app with one of the previous commands to test the rest api or the graphql resolvers.

 CURL: